-Calculation type: Identifies whether the reported performance is cumulative or non-cumulative Non-cumulative Reporting cycle/schedule: Identifies if an indicator is reported quarterly, annually or at longer time intervals Quarterly DATA COLLECTION Which branch or directorate/unit is responsible for providing the template which requests the information?
+Calculation type: Identifies whether the reported performance is cumulative or non-cumulative Cumulative Reporting cycle/schedule: Identifies if an indicator is reported quarterly, annually or at longer time intervals Quarterly DATA COLLECTION Which branch or directorate/unit is responsible for providing the template which requests the information?
 Directorate: CRC Who is responsible for collecting the data?
 D: CRC Who is responsible for checking and verifying the data captured?
-CD: Policy and Research Means of verification (evidence) Spreadsheet of the number of opinion pieces requests received.
+CD: Policy and Research Means of verification (evidence) Spreadsheet of the number of self-initiated opinion pieces produced.
 Opinion pieces produced.
-Proof of completed requests sent to clients.
+Proof of completed self-initiated opinion pieces sent to clients.
 Data limitations: Identifies any limitation with the indicator data, including factors that might be beyond the department's control Insufficient information to draft opinion pieces INDICATOR RESPONSIBILITY Indicator owner: Identifies who is responsible for managing and reporting the indicator CD: Policy and Research